lokinou/openvibe_to_gdf_tutorial/README.md

 - execute the following function to convert all .ov in the data folder to .edf:

+   `for /F %i in ('dir /b *.ov') do ("%PATH_OV%/openvibe-convert.cmd" %~ni.ov %~ni.edf )`

+- execute the following function to convert all .ov in the data folder to .gdf (note: mne gdf read seems to fail when reading the event table):

    `for /F %i in ('dir /b *.ov') do ("%PATH_OV%/openvibe-convert.cmd" %~ni.ov %~ni.gdf )`

 Ignore the contrib-pybox.dll warning message.